 If device detection lasts for too long and never finishes, you can manually provide the details of the tape device by following Acronis Backup & Recovery Advanced: How to Force Tape Detection.

-In case the device is suspected to be recognized incorrectly in ABR tape management, run the mtx_test.exe tool from Tape Detection Tools, it will show you the full information about device so you can compare it with the tape management output.
+In case the device is suspected to be recognized incorrectly in Acronis Backup tape management, run the mtx_test.exe tool from Tape Detection Tools, it will show you the full information about device so you can compare it with the tape management output.

 If all steps above have been executed and issue still persists, go to collect information step.